 Melvin heads up the Standards and Trade Development Facility (STDF) Secretariat.
-He oversees STDF’s Trust Fund, totalling more than US$55 million since 2006 and supporting over 160 projects in Africa, Asia-Pacific, Latin America and the Caribbean.
+He oversees STDF’s Trust Fund, totalling more than US$56.8 million since 2006 and supporting over 188 projects in Africa, Asia-Pacific, Latin America and the Caribbean.
 Leading a team of five experts, Melvin manages STDF’s global knowledge platform, working closely with STDF’s partner agencies (FAO, OIE, World Bank Group, WHO and WTO), donors, developing country governments and the public and private sector.

 Melvin has longstanding expertise in trade, development, agriculture and law, as a Counsellor in the Agriculture and Commodities Division of the WTO, and previously at FAO and other international organizations.
 He holds a civil and business law degree from the State University Leiden, The Netherlands and has published widely on leading policy areas covering sustainable development and natural resources.

 Roshan joined the STDF in 2013 and has since supported over 20 developing countries mainly in Africa and Asia to develop and roll out results-focused projects on food safety, animal and plant health.
-Driving STDF’s outreach, she runs the STDF multi-media platform - including the website, e-news and upcoming short films - to promote knowledge sharing on priority SPS topics among 4000 stakeholders worldwide.
+Driving STDF’s outreach, she runs the STDF multi-media platform - including the website, e-news and upcoming short films - to promote knowledge sharing on priority SPS topics among 5000 stakeholders worldwide.
 Roshan holds a Master's degree in International Trade and Economics from the University of Barcelona.
 She also holds a dual bachelor's degree in Law and Social Sciences from the Lahore University of Management Sciences.
 Previously, she has worked in legal consultancy and commercial law.

 Paola is responsible for the operational management of the STDF Secretariat.
-With over nine years’ experience at the World Trade Organization and an extensive network, she works to support the operations of the Secretariat and the wider STDF partnership.
+With over twelve years’ experience at the World Trade Organization and an extensive network, she works to support the operations of the Secretariat and the wider STDF partnership.
 Paola brings a passion for languages (being fluent in French, Italian, English and Spanish) and a flair for communications to overseeing the design, publication and translation of STDF’s leading knowledge products and to managing STDF’s flagship events.

-Since joining the STDF in 2007, Simon has managed a US$ 14 million portfolio of 42 projects and project preparation grants across Latin America and the Caribbean, as well as in Africa and Asia.
+Since joining the STDF in 2007, Simon has managed a US$ 14.6 million portfolio of 42 projects and project preparation grants across Latin America and the Caribbean, as well as in Africa and Asia.
 He manages the financial information for the STDF Trust Fund and leads on priority knowledge topics, sharing good practice from electronic SPS certification to cross-cutting issues on gender and the environment across STDF's global network.
 Simon has worked on international trade at the WTO for over ten years and holds a Master's degree in International Economics and Development from the University of Namur and the Université Catholique de Louvain, Belgium.